-Stripe provides a number of automated recovery features to help collect payments that may have otherwise been unsuccessful—including automatically updating your users’ saved cards, sending emails when a failed payment occurs, and retrying cards at strategic times.
+Stripe provides a number of automated revenue recovery features for one-off invoices to help collect payments that might have failed otherwise.
+These include automatically updating your users’ saved cards, sending emails when a failed payment occurs, and retrying cards at strategic times.

-The Smart Retries feature attempts to retry the customer’s charge up to four times within a customizable time frame.
-You can override this behavior by disabling Smart Retries and defining your own custom retry rules.
+You can override this behavior by disabling Smart retries and defining your own custom retry rules.
 When you enable dunning, the next_payment_attempt attribute on the

 invoice.payment_failed webhook indicates when Stripe attempts the next collection.

 In your Subscriptions and emails settings, go to Manage failed payments for subscriptions.
 The setting Send emails when card payments fail turns on automatic customer emails for failed payments.